 Securing support from judges, magistrates, and staff was a critical first step toward the transformation Mutunga and his team envisioned.
-Consultations were important not only to collect ideas and offer reassurance, Mutunga said, but "because they also disarm those who are going to resist . . .
+Consultations were important not only to collect ideas and offer reassurance, Mutunga said, but also "because they disarm those who are going to resist . . .
 Having been heard and having been part of the consensus, they have no business sabotaging [the reforms]."

-After finalizing the Judiciary Transformation Framework, Ngugi led thirty-eight "transformation workshops" across the country, intended to present the reform program and shake up the judiciary's culture.
-The workshops brought together judges, magistrates, and support staff-including staff such as cleaners and drivers, who had never interacted with judges on an even footing.
-During the workshops, Ngugi and staff from the transformation secretariat explained the reform program, and participants discussed challenges that they faced in achieving the goals of the framework and collectively developed plans to address them.
+After finalizing the Judiciary Transformation Framework, Ngugi led 38 transformation workshops across the country, which were intended to present the reform program and shake up the judiciary's culture.
+The workshops brought together judges, magistrates, and support staff-including such staff as cleaners and drivers, who had never interacted with judges on an even footing.
+The inclusion of everyone working in the judiciary "was a culture shock for them," Ngugi said, "and it immediately announced that things had changed."